-All seven groundwater monitoring wells were found to be accessible during the groundwater monitoring/sampling event conducted from December 27 through 29, 2011.
-All groundwater monitoring wells were located as indicated on the site map and the concrete well pads (where applicable), protective casings, surface seals, well IDs, PVC well risers, well plugs and locks were observed to be present and in good condition, with the following exceptions:
+All three of the sampled groundwater monitoring wells were found to be accessible during the groundwater monitoring/sampling event conducted on March 15, 2012.
+All groundwater monitoring wells were located as indicated on the site map and the concrete well pads (where applicable), protective casings, surface seals, well IDs, PVC well risers, well plugs and locks were observed to be present and in good condition.